geteduroam/windows-app/README.md

 # Eduroam app for Windows

-This application helps set up Eduroam on end-users' computers by automatically fetching and installing the required certificates.
+This application helps set up eduroam on end-users' computers by automatically fetching and installing the required certificates.